okami101/vuetify-admin/packages/admin/README.md

 * Aside panel where you can put anything you want
 * App footer with customizable links and corporate message

+### CRUD

+Classic crud pages that can be generated :

+* List : classic resource browser, paginable, filtrable and maulti-sortable.
+Has global SQL Like search filter and use dumb datagrid component by default that can be replaced by your own custom data-iterable layout list component.
+* Show : entirely customizable layout show page.
+Use fields components as formatted show for each resource properties.
+* Create : form page for new resource creation.
+Can use an other existing resource as source for input prefilling (clone).
+* Edit : customizable form page for an existing resource.
+Ideal place (as show page) for add other related resources with prefiltred datagrid list.

 ### Supported fields

 Fields is a custom show formatter of a given data, generally a property of a resource.